(This page revised March 21, 2022)

 |Parker 61 Mark III Jet Flighter|

 The Mark III’s exterior differs from that of the Mark II in its cap design.
 Instead of the classic sculptured washer clip and gray jewel, the Mark III has a 75-style washer clip (inset into a notch in the cap) that is secured by a conical all-metal screw.
-This design is identical to that of the Mark III “51”, which appeared at the same time (and retained a squeeze filler that was no longer truly Aero-metric).
+This design is identical to that of the Mark III “51”, which appeared at the same time.

 When it came to a desk-set version of the 61, the ’50s space-age design that Parker created for the pocket pen carried through with emphasis.
 This was the era of exotic antenna-like projections, fins, and bright metal.
 Instead of the long slim taper of earlier times, Parker drafted a short, almost stubby desk pen with a flashy tail end, and fitted it into a bright gold-plated trumpet magnetically pivoted on its base.